 Arnold, Bill T. The Book of Deuteronomy, Chapters 1–11.
 New International Commentary on the Old Testament.
 Grand Rapids, Mich.: Eerdmans, 2022. xxxix+660 pp. Hb; $60.00 Link to Eerdmans

 But Deuteronomy is an exegetical enterprise.
-Ancient Israelite scribes preserved, updated, reformulated traditions using a method of composition which may be fairly described as an “inner biblical exegesis” (16).
+Ancient Israelite scribes preserved, updated, and reformulated traditions using a method of composition that may be fairly described as an “inner-biblical exegesis” (16).
 When did these scribes do the exegesis?
 Discussing the occasion of Deuteronomy, Arnold has two assumptions.
 First, there was an earlier form of Deuteronomy, but he also accepts the historical reality of Josiah’s reforms (24).
 But these kinds of reforms reoccur in Israel’s history (Hezekiah, for example); the exegesis of Deuteronomy could develop earlier

 Regarding the God of Israel, Arnold suggests we let Deuteronomy speak for itself and keep the New Testament (and Trinitarianism) out of Deuteronomy’s theology!
 What sort of God was revealed at Sinai?
 First, Yahweh is absent from the other gods of the Ancient Near East.
-Israel does not adopt a Canaanite god nor is there anything in Canaanite mythology quite like YHWH.
+Israel does not adopt a Canaanite god, nor is there anything in Canaanite mythology quite like YHWH.
 He is deeply compassionate, longing to be worshipped, and therefore a jealous God who has a fiery passion for his people Israel.
 He expects to be obeyed by Israel and loved by all.
 Yahweh demands exclusive loyalty because of his great love for his people.
-This holy, loving God is in many ways present with his people.
-For example, Deuteronomy 4:7, “God is near to those who pray.”
+This holy, loving God is in many ways, present with his people.
+For example, in Deuteronomy 4:7, “God is near to those who pray.”
 There are also many references in the book to God placing his name among his people.
-This is often described as a “Name Theology” which demythologizes an earlier theology which thought of God is dwelling in the Tabernacle or sanctuary (56).
-Arnold thinks name theology has been seriously overstated, it is simply not an accurate reflection of Deuteronomy’s theology.
+This is often described as a “Name Theology,” which demythologizes an earlier theology, which thought of God as dwelling in the Tabernacle or sanctuary (56).
+Arnold thinks name theology has been seriously overstated.
+It is simply not an accurate reflection of Deuteronomy’s theology.